Model Performance-Guided Evaluation Data Selection for Effective Prompt Optimization: Appendix

 \subsection{Experimental setup}

-We use the API provided by OpenAI to access GPT-3.5-turbo as the base model.
 The temperature is set to 0 for inference.
 All experiments are done in Python 3.10.
 All experiments were conducted on a machine equipped with a GPU of 24GB, a 24-core CPU, and 24 GB of RAM.